MetriqOrg/go/services/horizon/internal/docs/reference/endpoints/offers.md

 replacement: https://developers.stellar.org/api/resources/offers/list/
 ---

-People on the Stellar network can make [offers](../resources/offer.md) to buy or sell assets.
+People on the Lantah Network can make [offers](../resources/offer.md) to buy or sell assets.
 This endpoint represents all the current offers, allowing filtering by `seller`, `selling_asset` or `buying_asset`.

 ## Request